Towards an efficient and exact algorithm for dynamic dedicated path protection: Proposed Algorithm

 The search graph has a set of vertexes $X = \{x = (v_{x, 1}, v_{x, 2})\}$, where vertex indexes $v_{x, 1}$, and $v_{x, 2}$ of the input graph satisfy $v_{x, 1} \le v_{x, 2}$.
 For vertex $x$, we find a set of solutions, where the \emph{solution} is a pair of paths: one path leads to vertex $v_{x, 1}$, and the other to vertex $v_{x, 2}$.
 Which of the paths could eventually (when vertex $t$ is reached by both paths) become working or protecting is unknown and unimportant at this stage.

 An edge in the search graph from vertex $x$ to vertex $x'$ represents finding a solution for vertex $x'$ based on a solution for vertex $x$ by taking edge $e'$ in the input graph from either vertex $v_{x, 1}$ or $v_{x, 2}$.
-Therefore the edge in the search graph connects vertex $x$ to some other vertex $x'$ which has one of the vertex indexes $v_{x, 1}$ or $v_{x, 2}$ taken from $x$.
+Therefore, the edge in the search graph connects vertex $x$ to some other vertex $x'$ which has one of the vertex indexes $v_{x, 1}$ or $v_{x, 2}$ taken from $x$.
 The other vertex index of $x'$ is the index of the target vertex of edge $e'$.
 Vertex $x'$ becomes either $(v_{x', 1}, v_{x, 2})$, or $(v_{x, 1}, v_{x', 2})$, with its vertex indexes swapped if necessary, because we require the first one be smaller than or equal to the second one.

 Taking a single edge in the input graph is the simplest, and the only one needed, way of producing a new solution in the search graph.
-Taking at once two edges of the input graph, one edge for each of the two paths, should also work, but would lead to a more complicated and less efficient algorithm.
-More complicated, because not always can we take two edges.
-Less efficient, because by taking two edges we can reach a suboptimal solution, which we would avoid if we took one of those edges first.
+Taking at once two edges of the input graph, one edge for each of the two paths, should also work, but this would lead to a more complicated and less efficient algorithm.
+This is more complicated because we cannot always take two edges, and less efficient because, by taking two edges, we can reach a suboptimal solution, which we would avoid if we took one of those edges first.

-\subsubsection{Path trait}
+\subsubsection{Path Trait}